Starting a business abroad

 Look into the options for financial support

 The Dutch government can help you with financing and subsidies for international business.
 For example, the Dutch Trade and Investment Fund (DTIF) offers loans and guarantees if you are having trouble getting your finances sorted.
-The Tool for financing and insurances for international business (in Dutch) also helps you discover if you are eligible for international financing or export insurance from the government.
-And for entrepreneurs who want to expand their activities to emerging markets or developing countries, there is the Dutch Good Growth Fund (DGGF).
 You can view all options in the Subsidies Guide (in Dutch).

 IRBC requirement for subsidies and financing